Two Way Street Online

 Purpose of policy

-Two Way Street (TWS) aims to provide an environment that minimises the risk of children being harmed in any way whilst in the care of TWS and to protect staff from the possibility that allegations of child maltreatment could be falsely made against them, as a result of their work.
-Child abuse thrives in secrecy, therefore to prevent child abuse; TWS will develop and maintain an open and aware culture where staff and children are aware of appropriate and inappropriate behaviour.
+Two Way Street (TWS) aims to provide an environment that minimises the risk of children and young people being harmed in any way whilst in the care of TWS and to protect staff from the possibility that allegations of child maltreatment could be falsely made against them, as a result of their work.
+Harm to children and young people thrives in secrecy, therefore to prevent harm or risk of harm TWS will develop and maintain an open and aware culture where staff, children and young people are aware of appropriate and inappropriate behaviour.

-TWS believes it also has a responsibility to its staff to protect their right to confidentiality unless allegations of abuse against them are substantiated.
+TWS believes it also has a responsibility to its staff to protect their right to confidentiality unless allegations against them are substantiated.

 This policy will outline the roles and responsibilities of everyone involved in the organisation.